deathworlders/online/content/book/deathworlders/chapter-44-samsara.md

 The woman laughed.
 “Stupid, isn’t it?
 But, that’s how I was raised.
 And trust me, it’ll feel *great* when I put a dry one on later.”

 “I don’t know stupid.
-Seems... unfair.
+Seems...unfair.
 Men get to be dry, you not?
 But, I see this with other Humans too.
 Awisun, Shyow, they wear more too.”

 One of the men chuckled.
 “Hey, you’re in prestigious company there, Claire.
 Wearin’ clothes just like a famous person.”